binhcn/tech-bank/spring.md

 The scope of bean
-- Singleton bean
+- Singleton bean: returns the same instance when it is invokeed each time
-- Prototype bean
+- Prototype bean: returns new instance when it is invokeed each time

 Spring Retry